hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/README.md

 ### Core Service Configuration

-The core service configuration (`core_services_config`) allows the customisation of the core cluster services.
-All core services run on a dedicated system node group reserved only for these services, although DaemonSets will be scheduled on all cluster nodes.
+The core service configuration, input variable [core_services_config](#appendix-e), allows the customisation of the core cluster services.
+All core services run on a dedicated system node group reserved only for these services, although `DaemonSets` will be scheduled on all cluster nodes.

-### Auto-scaling
+#### Node Auto-scaling

-Cluster node groups will be auto scaled by using the [AKS Cluster Autoscaler](https://docs.microsoft.com/en-us/azure/aks/cluster-autoscaler).
+By default cluster nodes will be auto-scaled by the [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/README.md) based on the node group configuration (resources, labels and taints).

-### Logging
+#### Logging

 AKS cluster logging is currently split up into two parts; the control plane logs are handled as part of the AKS service and are sent to Log Analytics, while the node and pod logs are handled by a core service reading the logs directly from the node and then sending them to a cluster aggregation service which can export the logs.
 The log export interface is specifically linked to the aggregator implementation, however there are plans to abstract this by supporting generic OpenTelemetry in addition to specific targets configured through the module.
 Additionally there are plans to enhance the system by supporting the aggregation of control plane logs into the cluster, allowing all logs to be managed as a unified set.

-#### Control Plane Logs
+##### Control Plane Logs

+Control plane logs are exported to one (or both) of a [Log Analytics Workspace](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/log-analytics-workspace-overview) or an [Azure Storage Account](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-overview), these logs are retained for `30` days by default.
+Both of these destinations support the direct querying of the logs but sending logs to a Log Analytics Workspace will incur additional cost overhead.

+The control plane logs can be configured via the [logging.control_plane](#appendix-c1) input variable which allows for the selection of the destinations as well as the profile ([see below](#control-plane-logging-profiles)) and additional configuration such as retention.
+Although the module can create a Log Analytics Workspace for control plane logs is is recommended to create the workspace outside of the module so that logs are retained even when a cluster is replaced.

+The current, but **DEPRECATED**, behaviour for the cluster control plane logs is that the `recommended` profile is used to send logs to an Azure log analytics workspace created by this module.

+###### Control Plane Logging Profiles

 An AKS cluster generates a number of different [control plane logs](https://learn.microsoft.com/en-us/azure/aks/monitor-aks-reference#resource-logs) which need to be collected.
-The module supports either sending these logs to a [Log Analytics Workspace](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/log-analytics-workspace-overview) and/or an [Azure Storage Account](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-overview).
-Both destinations support the direct querying of the logs but sending logs to a Log Analytics Workspace will incur additional cost overhead.

-The recommended way to configure control plane logs is via the `logging.control_plane` input variable which allows for the selection of the destinations as well as the profile ([see below](#control-plane-logging-profiles)) and additional configuration such as retention.
-Although the module can create a Log Analytics Workspace for control plane logs is is recommended to create the workspace outside of the module so that logs are retained even when a cluster is replaced.

-The current, but **DEPRECATED**, behaviour for the cluster control plane logs is that the `recommended` profile is used to send logs to an Azure log analytics workspace created by this module with a 30 day retention.

-##### Control Plane Logging Profiles
+To configure which log category types are collected you should specify a log profile, which can optionally be augmented with additional log category types.

 The following control plane log profiles with their default log category types are supported (note that not all log category types are available in all Azure locations).
-You can augment a profile by adding additional log category types to the defaults via the `additional_log_category_types` input.

 You are strongly advised to use the `all` profile wherever possible and the `empty` profile is unsupported for any workload cluster and is only made available for testing purposes.

 | **Profile**                    | **Log Category Types**                                                                                                                                                                                                              |
 | :----------------------------- | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |